dsc-courses/dsc10-2021-fa/syllabus.md

 After you submit your homework to Gradescope, and after the deadline for submissions has passed, a new set of hidden tests will be run to make sure that you have the correct answers.
 In the percent example above, the hidden test might check that your answer equals 56, for example.
 Your score for the assignment will be based on the results of the hidden tests, which won't be available immediately after submission.
 So if you see a perfect score upon submission, this only means that you've passed the formatting tests, not the hidden correctness tests that determine your score.

-You may work on homework assignments either alone or with a partner from your same team, using pair programming.
-This means that you should work on the assignment synchronously, discussing each problem together and writing each answer together, taking turns of who is in control of the coding.
-Please read the section of this website dedicated to pair programming to learn more about how this works, and some of the benefits of working in pairs.
-If working with a partner, only one of you should submit the assignment.
+You must work on homework assignments alone.
 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
 Check back after the deadline to see your score, based on the hidden correctness tests.
-Homeworks will be due on TBD at 11:59pm PST.
+Homeworks will be due on Saturdays at 11:59pm PST.
 The lowest homework score is dropped from the grade calculation.

 ### Projects
 This class has two projects, a midterm project and a final project.
 Projects are like more challenging homeworks.
 They are longer than a typical homework, and they require you to pull together ideas from previous weeks, rather than just the last week.
 Projects also give you a chance to explore a data set in-depth, which can be a lot of fun!
 Project tests are like homework tests: the provided tests only check if your answer has the correct format, not if it is correct.
 You'll only be able to see your score on the project after the deadline, once all projects are submitted and the hidden correctness tests have been run.

-As with homeworks, you can work alone or with a partner from your team, using pair programming.
+Unlike homeworks, you may work with a partner, though your partner must come from your team.
+If you choose to work with a partner, you should practice [pair programming](../pair-programming).
 This means that you should work on the assignment synchronously, discussing each problem together and writing each answer together, taking turns of who is in control of the coding.
-Please read the section of this website dedicated to pair programming to learn more about how this works, and some of the benefits of working in pairs.
+Please read the [section of this website dedicated to pair programming](../pair-programming) to learn more about how this works, and some of the benefits of working in pairs.
 If working with a partner, only one of you should submit the assignment.

 ### Deadlines and Slip Days
 Labs, homeworks, and projects must be submitted by the 11:59pm PST deadline to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.